-How to Help a Suicidal Friend
+How To Help a Suicidal Friend

-Worried about a guy?
+Worried About a Friend?

 If you’re concerned that someone you care about is struggling, the best thing to do is reach out.
 Below are ways to approach these difficult conversations.

-When someone is struggling it could be linked to a single big event that has negatively affected them, or it could be a series of smaller things that build up over time.
+When someone is struggling, it could be linked to a single big event that has negatively affected them, or it could be a series of smaller things that build up over time.
 Either way, people respond differently and it’s worth keeping an eye on a mate going through a stressful time, or someone who seems more down than usual.

 Sometimes there are warning signs and other times there aren’t.
 Changes in behaviour might include unexpected mood changes, withdrawing socially, changes in sleep and eating, not having energy, feeling agitated and angry, self-neglect, risk-taking behaviour like drinking and taking drugs, and bringing up suicide or wanting to die, even as a joke.